Wabkur/alx-system_engineering-devops/0x0A-configuration_management/README.md

-Using Puppet, install flask from pip3
+Using Puppet, create a manifest that kills a process named killmenow